| In the summer of 1989 a small group of

 veteran's of all eras as well as law enforcement

 personnel plus a few special and dedicated "civilians."
+As Jack has said: "The club was formed to

 recapture the brotherhood its founding members shared